 Part of Map Sheet 21 of Survey of Western Palestine,

 A ruined village is located in the valley north of the hill, named Kh. Άid el Ma (see map above) – which may have preserved the ancient name.
 Conder noted (p.
 362): “I was struck by the resemblance of the Hebrew word Adullam with that of a ruin called Ed el Miye, situated on the road from Jerusalem to Beit Jibrin, not far from Shuweikeh or Socho…”.
 Conder’s report on Kh.
 Aid el Ma (p.
 347): “The name is at present applied to some foundations and heaps of stones in the valley near the two great wells.
 North of them there are ruined caves on the hillside, and two or three cisterns.
 The name preserves that of Adullam, but the ancient site is described under the head Khŭrbet esh Sheikh Madhkur.”
 This report is part of the fascinating accord of the exhibition’s survey in Adullam.

 The site was not yet excavated by an ordinary archaeological excavation.
-A survey was conducted by Yehuda Dagan as part of the survey of the Judean Shephelah region.
+An initial survey was conducted by Yehuda Dagan as part of the survey of the Judean Shephelah region.

 A new archaeological survey, managed by the “Institute of Archaeology – Hebrew University Jerusalem”, and supported by the “Friends of the Institute of Archaeology”, started in 2015.

 (a) General Views